-1. If a student is absent on September 20 --

-The student can still be counted if the student is enrolled on September 20, and attends at least once prior to September 20 AND once after September 20, but it must be on or before October 4.

-2. No school on September 20 --

-If school is not in session, for example, because of parent-teacher conferences on September 20 or the day falls on a weekend, students are counted on the first school day following September 20.

-3. Virtual Schools/Programs and Alternative Schools --

-A two-day attendance rule and special documentation are required for students that are attending virtual schools/programs or alternative schools.
+- 1. If a student is absent on September 20: The student can still be counted if the student is enrolled on September 20, and attends at least once prior to September 20 AND once after September 20, but it must be on or before October 4. - 2.
+No school on September 20: If school is not in session, for example, because of parent-teacher conferences on September 20 or the day falls on a weekend, students are counted on the first school day following September 20. - 3.
+Virtual Schools/Programs and Alternative Schools: A two-day attendance rule and special documentation are required for students that are attending virtual schools/programs or alternative schools.
 Special guidelines must be followed in order to claim these students in your enrollment for funding.
-Alternative school attendance guidelines can be found on page 7.
-Virtual school/program students are not included in the regular enrollment of a district, however, a separate weighting for virtual students is available, see page 9 for attendance guidelines.
+Alternative school attendance guidelines can be found on page 11.
+Virtual school/program students are not included in the regular enrollment of a district (for funding purposes).
+However, separate funding for virtual students is available (Virtual State Aid), see page 16 for attendance guidelines.

-Auditors are supplied enrollment data submitted via ENRL records from KIDS into the Audit Application.
-Auditors are to review daily attendance records provided by the school and may include, but are not limited to:
+Auditors review enrollment data submitted via ENRL records from KIDS and also review daily attendance records provided by the school.
+These records may include, but are not limited to:

-- Computerized Attendance Records
+- Attendance Records (electronic or otherwise)

 - Teacher Grade Books

 - Special Education Service Logs

 - Sign in/Sign out Sheets

 - Virtual Activity Logs